 Now completely immersed in Bavaria’s superb scenery and culture, we head south along the Valepperstrasse.
 Soon, we join a narrow lane that’s closed to normal traffic – but perfect for cycle adventurers like us.
 As we follow the Rote Valepp, the only river flowing from the Spitzingsee, we enjoy the contrast of gently undulating alpine meadows and dark, mysterious pine forests.

-Too soon, it’s time for the next spectacular stage of our cycling adventure.
+Too soon, it’s time to leave Rottach-Egern for the next spectacular stage of our cycling adventure.
 This morning, we initially climb gently between wooded lower slopes.
 We enter Austria briefly, then return to Bavaria before crossing the low saddle of the Achenpass and descending to the north shore of the shimmering Sylvensteinsee.
 If we’re not saving ourselves for the excellent Gasthof Post in Vorderiss, (five kilometres on) the lake's wooded shores offer excellent picnicking.
-What could be lovelier than savouring delicious Bavarian Bauernbrot, sausage, mountain cheese, fresh fruit with a refreshing beer while admiring the Karwendel Alps.
+What could be lovelier than savouring delicious Bavarian Bauernbrot, sausage, mountain cheese, and fresh fruit with a refreshing beer while admiring the Karwendel Alps.